suryasaini96/cdac-dac/README.md

 > **Why CDAC?**

-For better placement opportunities ofcourse 🙂 (even if you are familiar with fundamentals and dev skills).
+For better placement opportunities ofcourse 🙂 (even if you are familiar with fundamentals and dev skills.
+Things are easy).

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=suryasaini96.cdac-dac)